MG-Monkeys/Web-Based-To-do-List/individual/template/progress.md

 ## Description

 can get by date and tasks will reoccurr.
 Created a complete endpoint.
-Still working on computing if a task is completed based on completedAt dates
+Can get completion status via completedAgt computations

-LOC: 211
+LOC: 225

 Features: 2
-Requirements: 6
+Requirements: 1